-A basic working knowledge of Excel can help translators, interpreters, and project managers with frequent tasks such as billing, quoting, accounting, and scheduling.
+A basic working knowledge of Excel can help language professionals and project managers with frequent tasks such as billing, quoting, accounting and scheduling.
 Translators familiar with the program will translate spreadsheet files with greater ease, and confident users may also find it useful for quick glossary creation and as an organizing tool.
 However, the Excel interface has been known to discourage people more used to word processors.
 This workshop aims to build confidence and will assume little knowledge of the program.

 Facilitator: Mary Fons i Fleming

-Purpose: To understand the basic ways in which the Excel interface frustrates translators, especially by behaving differently from Word.
-To learn to use formulas and names for basic invoicing, quoting, and accounting purposes.
-To introduce uses of Excel for lists (e.g. personal task lists and task assignment lists) and text-based files (such as bank statement files exported from online banking services).
+Purpose: To understand and overcome the basic ways in which the Excel interface frustrates translators, especially by behaving differently from Word.
+To learn to use formulas and names for basic invoicing, quoting and accounting purposes.

-Description: Most translators, editors, and interpreters are familiar with the Word interface and with their favorite CAT tools, but many find Excel hard to deal with, whether they are translating spreadsheet text or trying to use its features.
+Description: Most translators, editors and interpreters are familiar with the Word interface and with their favourite CAT tools, but many find Excel hard to deal with, whether they are translating spreadsheet text or trying to use its features.
 Learning Excel’s strengths and figuring out how to deal with some of its trickier aspects can help with translation jobs and streamline admin work.
-Each participant will practice skills using whatever version of Excel is installed on their computer.
+Each participant will practise skills using whatever version of Excel is installed on their computer.
 Further learning through informed trial and error will be encouraged and facilitated.

-Structure: The workshop will begin with a basic introduction to the Excel interface, including data entry, navigation, formulas, and names.
+Structure: The workshop will begin with a basic introduction to the Excel interface, including data entry, navigation, formulas and names.
 Participants will then be walked through a template for quotes, including formatting and formulas.
-Next, they will be shown an invoice and will modify the quotes template, step by step, to produce an invoice form with a similar appearance.
-They will be walked through the features of a very simple accounting template and will practice making changes to it.
-Finally, there will be a quick demonstration of using Excel to organize a schedule.
+Next, they will be shown an invoice and will modify the quotes template step by step, to produce an invoice form with a similar appearance.
+If time allows, they will be walked through the features of a very simple accounting template and will practise making changes to it.

 Who should attend?
-Translators, editors, or interpreters frequently stumped by Excel or wanting to learn more about its possibilities.
+Language professionals frequently stumped by Excel or wanting to learn more about its possibilities.